At a Glance

 Some tips for your application 🫡

 Understand the Role: Read the job description thoroughly to understand the requirements and responsibilities of the Learning Assistant ASN position.
-Make sure you can demonstrate your knowledge of child development and previous experience in your application.
+Highlight your relevant experience in child development and support for learning.

 How to prepare for a job interview at Midlothian Council